-The fact that BDSM can be used for arousal is a reflection of our fascination with the idea of control (of ‘doing something’ to someone else).
-For a woman to respond positively to eroticism she has to emphathise with the male perspective somehow.
-Women’s fantasies are surreal because female arousal (that leads to orgasm) relies on the indirect mechanism of thinking through the consequences for women that arise from men’s sex drive.
+The fact that BDSM can be used for arousal is a reflection of our fascination with the idea of control (of doing something to someone else).
+For a woman to respond positively to eroticism, she must identify with the penetrating male’s perspective.
+A woman’s fantasies are surreal because female arousal (that causes orgasm) relies on an indirect mechanism of imagining the consequences of men’s sex drive to penetrate another person.

 Women are turned on more by words than images.
 Books involve using your imagination but also they provide insights into people’s minds: “As she bent over he caught a glimpse of … and he imagined what it would be like to be ….”
 Images do not have the same psychological significance.
 One issue may be control.
 A man typically has control in sexual scenarios and of his own stimulation through intercourse.
 The mechanism of using fantasy seems to give a woman the opportunity to control the plot and manipulate the participants to create the turn-ons she needs to reach orgasm.